Lifestyle Changes to Manage Obesity

 - Encourage daily physical activity—Help your child get some exercise everyday.
-When it’s safe and feasible, let him walk to school, the store, or a friends' houses.
+Aim for 60 minutes a day.
+When it’s safe and feasible, let them walk to school, the store, or a friends' houses.
 It also helps to encourage physical education in school and participation in extracurricular sports teams or classes.
+Make exercise a family activity.
 For a more structured routine, a trainer can work with your child to create a fun and safe exercise program.

 - Discourage inactive pastimes—Limit the time your child is allowed to watch TV, play video games, and surf the internet.
 A reasonable rule is no more than 2 hours per day total of screen time.

 Other options for your child include multidisiplinary programs and weight-loss camps.
 At camp, your child will have an opportunity to learn about fitness and nutrition in a fun environment.
 They may also lose some weight at the camp by exercising more and eating healthier food.

 Barlow SE, Expert Committee.
 Expert committee recommendations regarding the prevention, assessment, and treatment of child and adolescent overweight and obesity: summary report.

 Dietary guidelines for Americans 2015-2020.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at:

 Diets for weight loss.
 EBSCO DynaMed Plus website.
 Available at: